helxplatform/devops/README.md

 cd $HELXPLATFORM_HOME/devops/bin
 ./gke-cluster.sh deploy cluster
 ```
+***NOTE***
+You can also use the "-c" flag with gke-cluster.sh to specify the environment file instead of sourcing the environment file and having activate variables in your shell.

 You should now have a running Kubernetes cluster on GKE.
 Run a kubectl command to make sure you are connected to the cluster.
 You should get something similar to the following.
 ```